 Fertilizer Nutrient Types

-The fertilizers purchased from big box stores commonly contain nutrient types that are meant for outdoor soil based applications where microbes are plentiful, using them indoors with inert mediums like peat and perlite can cause problems that seemingly don’t make sense, manifesting as nutrient deficiencies.
-You will need to regularly add microorganisms (and molasses to feed them) to your soil or inert growing medium so that they can break down fertilizers like Urea Nitrogen so that your plants can assimilate the nutrients.
+The fertilizers purchased from big box stores commonly contain nutrient types that are meant for outdoor soil based applications where microbes are plentiful, using them indoors with inert mediums like peat and perlite can cause problems that seemingly don’t make sense, manifesting as nutrient deficiencies and drifting pH values.
+When growing organically microorganisms in your soil help to break down composts and fertilizers like Urea Nitrogen in order for your plants to uptake the needed nutrients.

-Alternatively when using inert growing mediums you can use specialized hydroponic fertilizers that contain nutrients already in a form that are readily available for uptake by plants like Ammoniacal Nitrogen.
-When using inert mediums like peat and perlite you are essentially growing hydroponically in a manual drain to waste system.
+When growing with inert mediums like peat on a 3-4 month schedule you would be better off using hydroponic fertilizers.
+Specialized hydroponic fertilizers contain nutrients already in a form that are readily available for uptake by plants like Ammoniacal Nitrogen.
+When using inert mediums like peat or coco you are essentially growing hydroponically in a manual drain to waste system.

 Mycorrhizae is a beneficial fungus that forms a symbiotic relationship with plant root systems helping to bring food to the plant roots.
 In addition, mycorrhizae also help to unlock Phosphorus in the soil which can easily get locked up with Calcium.
 For more information about Soil Microbiology and Microorganisms check out this video.